BloxDev-Hub/BloxDev-Hub/docs/Lua-Learning/tables.md

 ## Iterating over tables

 Iterating over tables is one of the easiest things in scripting.
-In this section I will guide on what functions to use and when to use them.
+In this section, I will guide on what functions to use and when to use them.

 ### Iterating over arrays